open-component-model/ocm-website/content/en/docs/controller-reference/replication-controller/component-subscription.md

 ### Component

-`.spec.component` is a required field that specifies the name of the component.
+`.spec.component` is a required field that specifies the component's name.

 ### Version